rmp135/sql-ts/README.md

 ## schemas

 Specifies which schemas to import.
-This has not effect on SQLite databases.
-If MySQL is connected to without specifying a database, this can be used to import different databases.
+This has no effect on SQLite databases.
+If MySQL is connected to without specifying a database, this can be used to import from multiple databases.
 Default `[]` (all schemas).

 Note for Postgres users: The default schema on Postgres is `public` which is a reserved keyword in TypeScript.
 You may need to use the `noImplicitUseStrict` flag when transpiling.